parse-community/docs/_includes/parse-server/class-level-permissions.md

 ### Requires Authentication permission

-Starting version 2.3.0, Parse Server introduces a new Class Level Permission called `requiresAuthentication`.
-This CLP prevents any non authenticated user from performing the action protected by the CLP.
+Starting with version 2.3.0, Parse Server introduced a new Class Level Permission `requiresAuthentication`.
+It prevents any non authenticated user from performing the action protected by the CLP.

-If you want to restrict access to a full class to only authenticated users, you can use the `requiresAuthentication` Class Level Permission.
-For example, you want to allow your **authenticated users** to `find` and `get` objects from your application and your admin users to have all privileges, you would set the following CLP:
+For example, if you want to allow your **authenticated users** to `find` and `get` objects from your application and your admin users to have all privileges, you could set the following CLP:

 ```js
 {